peerac/go-web-boilerplate/README.md

-# JTIK-PNL :: PEPETA
-### Aplikasi Pengelolaan Pendaftaran Pembimbing Tugas Akhir
+# GOLANG-WEB :: Boilerplate for golang web application with bootstrap sb-admin template

+### Boilerplate full-stack golang web application using bootstrap with sb-admin template

-## Requirement
+## Technologies
-1. Postgres installed on the system
+1. Golang
+2. Gorm for database
+3. Go-Fiber Framework
+4. Boostrap with SB-Admin template

 ## Setup
-1. Clone the project on `https://github.com/JTIK-PNL/pepeta.git`
+1. Clone the project
 2. Open the project with your IDE
 3. Open terminal, navigate to project folder and run `go mod tidy` to install the dependencies
 4. Add `.env` file with the following content: